max-geller/argus/README.md

 # Argus

-**Argus** is a custom "Control Center" and documentation hub for the MaxOS (a customized Hyprland/Fedora 43 rice).
+**Argus** is a custom "Control Center" and documentation hub for MaxOS (a customized Hyprland/Fedora 43 rice).
 It serves as an onboarding dashboard to help you remember keybindings, view cheat sheets, and manage your system configuration after time away.

 Built with **Tauri v2**, **Angular 18+**, and **Angular Material**.